slatedocs/slate/source/includes/reference/_borderless.md

 ---------                         | -------                                       | -----------
-id                                | Borderless account id                         | Integer profileId                         | Personal or business profile id               | Integer recipientId                       | Recipient id you can use for borderless topup payment order  | Integer creationTime                      | Date when balance account was opened                     | Timestamp modificationTime                  | Date when balance account setup was modified.            | Timestamp active                            | Is borderless account active or inactive       | Boolean
+id                                | Borderless account id                         | Integer profileId                         | Personal or business profile id               | Integer recipientId                       | Recipient id you can use for borderless topup transfer  | Integer creationTime                      | Date when balance account was opened                     | Timestamp modificationTime                  | Date when balance account setup was modified.            | Timestamp active                            | Is borderless account active or inactive       | Boolean